 Rocket League’s demolitions expert answers some common questions about this controversial game mechanic.

 My name is Rocket Sledge.
-I’m a Champion 2 level player that who became known in the community for my use and promotion of the demolition mechanic.
+I’m a Champion 2 level player that first became known in the community for my use and promotion of the demolition mechanic.
 Transitioning from demolition montages and tutorials to eventually becoming a general RL YouTube content creator, I can definitely say my Rocket League career has been an interesting journey.
 Now, I’m proud to be a part of the GamersRdy Content Team!
 For my first article I decided it was best to go back to my roots.
 So let’s discus some common questions or thoughts in regards to those dirty, dirty, demolitions.

 1. Are Demos Cheating/Cheap?